jce-il/ASOSMA/BeEF/Readme.md

    *	command.js : the JavaScript "payload" which will be executed on the hooked browser.

 BeEF has been designed in a modular way to make it easy to create new modules and add them.
-Modular framework can be easily extended with custom browser ex&ploitation commands.
+Modular framework can be easily extended with custom browser exploitation commands.
 BeEF can be configured to be integrated with Metasploit.